DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 sponsor to instruct students or licensees in prelicensure or continuing education courses

-to the sponsor for the quality of information imparted to students or licensees.
+for the quality of information imparted to students or licensees.

 (d) "Prelicensure course" means a course that complies with the AQB criteria for